-Field / Clinical Experience - Mandatory Requirement!
+Field Experience - Mandatory Requirement!

-All students are required to complete a minimum of 20 - 24 hours of field/clinical experience.
+All students are required to complete a minimum of 24 hours of field experience.
 Students are not allowed to miss class sessions to complete this requirement.
-Students may complete either two to three (2-3) ambulance ride a longs - or - one (1) emergency room observation AND one (1) ambulance ride a longs.
+Students may complete two to three (2-3) ambulance ride alongs.
 Students must document and complete a minimum of ten (10) patient assessments and have the assigned preceptor complete a student evaluation form.
 These forms are located online, under "Clinical Documents", on EMSTA document page on the website.